hyphanet/website/content/pages/download.md

 ## Release Mirror

-If you cannot access our official releases, you can try the [http mirror][url_mirror_lysator] or the [tor mirror][url_mirror_lysator_tor] provided by [Lysator][url_lysator].
+Our releases are provided via Lysator.
+You can try the [http mirror][url_mirror_lysator] or the [tor mirror][url_mirror_lysator_tor] provided by [Lysator][url_lysator].

+Alternatively you can use the [github release][github_release_url].

 ## Mirrored installation